-- Walk with purpose – Try not to look like a lost tourist; looking like you know where you’re going, even if you don’t, is better than appearing vulnerable and open to touts, scams or street crime
+- Walk with purpose – Try not to look like a lost tourist.
+Looking like you know where you’re going, even if you don’t, is better than appearing vulnerable and open to touts, scams, or street crime

 - Weed is legal in Chicago, but – Do your research on where you can purchase and where is free to smoke

-- Be aware of Chicago’s homeless population – Often a feature around transit hub (Union Station, for example), this shouldn’t pose too much of a threat, but it’s best to keep on more populated streets.
+- Be aware of Chicago’s homeless population – Often a feature around transit hub (Union Station, for example), this shouldn’t pose too much of a threat, but it’s best to stay on more populated streets.

 Solo travel anywhere in the world is an amazing prospect: you get to travel around on your own time, and challenge yourself while you do it.
 On the other hand, we know as well as anybody else that solo travel can also be daunting.

 - Ask for local insight.
-The staff at your hotel, the hostel owner, or even a friend who might have some great tips on where it’s safe to walk around, where you should be keeping away from, and what recommendations they have on what’s good to do in the city as a solo traveller.
+The staff at your hotel, the hostel owner, or even a friend who might have some great tips on where it’s safe to walk around, where you should be keeping away from, and what recommendations they have on what’s good to do in the city as a solo traveler.

 - Do not party too hard.
 Chicago has great nightlife, especially when it comes to jazz and blues bars, but it doesn’t mean you have to get really drunk – or dabble in a lot of weed – you could put yourself at risk of being in a dangerous situation, or simply not find your way back to your accommodation.
 Being too intoxicated means bad decisions.